nguterresn/quartz/content/index.md

 ### About me

 Embedded Software Developer focused on making things.
-I've acquired experience with microcontrollers and real time operating systems with a strong link between the device and the cloud.
+I've acquired experience with microcontrollers, Linux and real time operating systems with a strong link between the device and the cloud.
+Mostly focused on C/C++, CMake and Javascript.
 I successfully build, test and maintain code for systems on the field.
 My hobbyist side also works with PCB & CAD Design.

-Check my <a href="download/cv.pdf" download="NunoNogueiraCV.pdf">_curriculum vitae_</a>.
+Check my <a href="download/NunoNogueira_CV2024.pdf" download="NunoNogueiraCV.pdf">_curriculum vitae_</a>.

 ---